Light Future: Multimodal Action Frame Prediction via InstructPix2Pix: Experiment

 With more training samples and a wider range of action coverage in the second stage of the experiment, we also implement multi-frame prediction, predicting consecutive multiple frames in the future while maintaining superior performance metrics.

 Figure~\ref{fig:frame_comparison} illustrates the predicted consecutive multiple frames and consecutive ground truth images (we randomly selected the 47th frame as the input, and we could see the predicted results after 100 frames (10 seconds)).
-The results demonstrate that our approach generates highly accurate action trajectory predictions, with the forecasted motion closely aligning with the ground truth (image fidelity is not our primary focus).
-Experimental validation confirms that robust trajectory prediction with our framework can be achieved with just 10,000 training pairs and only 10 epochs of training.
+The results demonstrate that our approach generates highly accurate action trajectory predictions, with the forecasted motion closely aligning with the ground truth (In scenarios such as robotic movement trajectory, precise prediction of motion trajectories is our primary concern, while image fidelity is not the foremost priority).
+Experimental validation confirms that robust trajectory prediction with our framework can be achieved with just 10,000 training pairs and only 2-10 epochs of training.

-\subsection{Inference time for predicting future frames}
+\subsection{Inference Time for Predicting Future Frames}

-Table \ref{tab:inf} demonstrates the inference time requirements of mainstream video prediction models.
-Our design exhibits significant advantages in lightweight architecture and inference speed, particularly when compared to the computationally intensive nature of multimodal models.

-Without applying any specific optimizations for inference acceleration, our design currently just requires 38 seconds to generate 15 future frames, which is much faster than many other "heavy" models like Flamingo-3B in application realm.
-We identify significant opportunities for speedup through subsequent optimizations such as quantization and other inference acceleration techniques.
-Our framework's efficiency advantage proves especially impactful in action prediction scenarios.
+In our experiment on an NVIDIA A100 (40GB), our fine-tuned InstructPix2Pix generates 15 future frames in about \textbf{38 seconds}.
+For reference, large multimodal baselines typically require minutes under similar conditions: Flamingo-3B takes over 12 minutes, while LVD needs around 8--10 minutes.
+This highlights the efficiency advantage of our lightweight adaptation for robotic prediction tasks.
+Even without specific inference optimizations, our framework shows clear efficiency advantages for robotic prediction tasks, with further opportunities for speedup via quantization and other acceleration techniques.